VasilisPappas/SQL.Cars_database/Readme.md

-We will utilize the 'cars_database' as a sample MySQL database.
-This database encompasses standard business data including customers, products, sales orders, sales order line items, and more.
-The schema of the MySQL sample database comprises the following tables:
+We'll work with the 'cars_database,' a MySQL sample database containing standard business data like customers, products, sales orders and other relevant information.
+The schema consists of the following tables:

 ## ProductLines:
 stores a list of product line categories.